GigMate/our_repository/AI_RECRUITMENT_SYSTEM_DESIGN.md

 you pay with GigM8 tokens, you can save even more!

-Are you a musician looking to book more shows, or a venue looking to fill more nights?"
+Are you a musician looking to book more shows, or a venue looking to fill more nights"

 User: "I'm a musician"

 Bot: "Awesome!
-What genre do you play?
-I can show you how GigMate can help you book [genre] shows in your area."
+What genre do you playI can show you how GigMate can help you book [genre] shows in your area."
 ```